 The evaluation report provides an honest, balanced picture of the we can move work.
 ARC West’s findings will be used to guide future development of the movement.
 Their support over the two years also helped develop the county; providing training and tools to use in evaluating improvements in health inequalities.

 Key learnings found in the report were that:

 - Gloucestershire was in the right place for we can move to be implemented.
-With broad support from local authorities, CCG, the voluntary and the community sector
+With broad support from local authorities, NHS Gloucestershire, the voluntary and the community sector

 - Social movement building is core to the success of we can move and one of the biggest challenges, especially in building engagement with Changemakers who could in turn, grow the movement further